raskal33/predinex/README.md

-# Bitredict - Decentralized Prediction Markets
+# Prixedict - Decentralized Prediction Markets

-This is the frontend for **Bitredict**, a comprehensive decentralized prediction market platform built on **Somnia blockchain** with smart contracts deployed on **Somnia testnet**.
+This is the frontend for **Prixedict**, a comprehensive decentralized prediction market platform built on **Somnia blockchain** with smart contracts deployed on **Somnia testnet**.

 ## 🚀 Features